AndrasE/crud-auth-and-fire/README.md

 # crud-auth-and-fire
-Reactjs CRUD using Firestore as Database with Firebase/Auth options and Protected Routes
+Full stack crud application using ReactJs with Firestore database.
+Firebase/Auth options with Protected Routes

 Hi there 👋,